mediexplore3-creator/MBC/README.md

 - **Interactive FAQs**: An accordion-style FAQ section allows users to expand and collapse answers for better content organization.
 - **Contact Form**: A simple form for users to send messages, including fields for name, email, and message content.
 - **Smooth Animations**: Utilizes the AOS (Animate On Scroll) library to introduce elements with elegant scroll-triggered animations, enhancing visual engagement.
+- **Direct Communication**: A floating WhatsApp button provides instant access for user inquiries and support.

 ## System & Technologies

 The website is built using modern web technologies to ensure a clean, responsive, and interactive experience.

 -   **HTML5**: For structuring the content.
+-   **CSS (Consolidated in `style.css`)**: All custom styling, including theme variables and responsive design, is now managed in a single, external stylesheet.
+Duplicated inline `<style>` blocks have been removed from individual HTML files.
 -   **Tailwind CSS**: A utility-first CSS framework used for rapid UI development and responsive design.
 -   **Font Awesome**: Provides a rich library of icons used throughout the website to enhance visual communication.
 -   **AOS (Animate On Scroll) Library**: JavaScript library for animating elements as they scroll into view.